ThyssenKrupp still aims for Americas deal by May

-FRANKFURT, Feb 12 (Reuters) - ThyssenKrupp still aims to have an agreement on a sale of its Steel Americas plants by May, Chief Executive Heinrich Hiesinger said.
+FRANKFURT (Reuters) - ThyssenKrupp (TKAG.DE) still aims to have an agreement on a sale of its Steel Americas plants by May, Chief Executive Heinrich Hiesinger said.

 “We can control the process up until there is an agreement, and we have always said that we will put all efforts into reaching such a situation sometime in May,” he told analysts during a conference call after Germany’s biggest steelmaker reported quarterly results on Tuesday.